 What can a college counselor offer me that I don’t already know?
-Student Sarah P. offers up a cautionary tale of “going it alone,” and encourages utilizing college counseling resources.
+Team member Sarah P. offers up a cautionary tale of “going it alone,” and encourages utilizing college counseling resources.

 Turns out, a lot.
 Here are a few mistakes I made in my application journey that college counseling could have helped me avoid.